eman-alatawi/FaveOne-FrontEnd/README.md

 - As a registered-user(Admin/User), I want to have an add Episode option, so that I can add Episodes to the Dramas.
 - As a registered-user(Admin/User), I want to have an edit Episode option, so that I can edit the Episodes that are added by me and by others.
 - As a registered-user(Admin), I want to have a delete Episode option, so that I can delete the Episodes that are added by me and by others.
-- As a registered-user(Admin/User), I want to have an add Gender/Catagory option, so that I can add Genders of the  Movies/Dramas.
+- As a registered-user(Admin/User), I want to have an add Catagory option, so that I can add Catagories of the  Movies/Dramas.
-- As a registered-user(Admin/User), I want to have an edit Gender/Catagory option, so that I can edit Genders of the  Movies/Dramas that are added by me and by others.
+- As a registered-user(Admin/User), I want to have an edit Catagory option, so that I can edit Catagories of the  Movies/Dramas that are added by me and by others.
-- As a registered-user(Admin), I want to have a delete Gender option, so that I can delete the Genders that are added by me and by others.
+- As a registered-user(Admin), I want to have a delete Catagory option, so that I can delete the Catagory that are added by me and by others.
 - As a registered-user(Admin/User), I want to have an add Image Gallery option, so that I can add Image Galleries to the  Movies/Dramas.
 - As a registered-user(Admin/User), I want to have an edit Image Gallery option, so that I can edit Image Galleries to the  Movies/Dramas that are added by me and by others.
 - As a registered-user(Admin), I want to have a delete Image Gallery option, so that I can delete the Image Galleries that are added by me and by others.
 - As a registered-user(Admin/User), I want to have an add Actor option, so that I can add my favorite Actors.
 - As a registered-user(Admin/User), I want to have an edit Actor option, so that I can edit the Actors who are added by me and by others.
 - As a registered-user(Admin), I want to have a delete Actor option, so that I can delete the Actors who are added by me and by others.
+- As a registered-user(Admin/User), I want to be able to search for drama or movie by the catagories, so that I can find them easily.
+- As a registered-user(Admin/User), I want to be able to watch the episode and have all episodes option in the same place, so that I can watch the whole drama and enjoy it.
+- As a registered-user(Admin/User), I want to have a cancel option, so that I can cancel any action in any time.
+- As a registered-user(Admin/User), I want to have a tooltip option, so that I can have instructions while doing any action.

 ## Important Notes About FaveOne